ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 The new role of the FIS is to inform the DHFS when new files arrive in the DHFS's `inbox` bucket.
 To do this, the FIS operates as an event consumer in one instance, and runs an HTTP API in another instance.
 Both instances are described below.

 #### FIS Event Consumer
-The FIS subscribes to `FileUploadBox` and `FileUpload` *outbox events* from the UCS.
-FIS is only concerned with `FileUploadBox` events for the purpose of matching up a `file_id` to its `storage_alias`.
+The FIS subscribes to `FileUpload` *outbox events* from the UCS.

 When a new `FileUpload` event arrives, the FIS first checks to see if it has a copy already stored in its database.
 If it does, it then looks at the value in the `state_updated` field; if the local copy is newer, the FIS makes a log and ignores the event.
 If the inbound event is newer, the FIS compares the values for `state` on the local copy and the inbound copy of the event.
 If the two values depict a valid transition, e.g. `INIT -> INBOX` or `INBOX -> ARCHIVED`, then the FIS updates its local copy.
 If the transition is not valid (e.g. `ARCHIVED -> INIT`), FIS raises an error and sends the event to the DLQ.
 The exact details of the event validation on the FIS-side are not actually important here; they can be decided at implementation time.

-If the event represents a `FileUpload` moved into the `INBOX` state, the FIS first tries to find a matching `FileUploadBox` in its database, raising an error if it can't find one.
-After retrieving the `FileUploadBox`, the FIS will create a new `FileUploadReport` for with the `file_id` and `storage_alias` (from the `FileUploadBox`) fields populated.
-The `secret_id`, `inspected_at`, and `inspection_result` fields will all be `None`.
+If the event represents a `FileUpload` moved into the `INBOX` state, the FIS creates a new `FileUploadReport` with the `file_id` and `storage_alias` fields populated.
+The remaining fields will all be `None`.
 The `FileUploadReport` will be updated with the other details later on in the other FIS instance (see below).

 #### FIS HTTP API
-> NOTE: Please see the [API Definitions](#api-definitions) section above The FIS operates an HTTP API the three endpoints.
+> NOTE: Please see the [API Definitions](#api-definitions) section above

+The FIS operates an HTTP API the three endpoints.
 1. (`GET`) Serve a list of new file uploads (yet to be interrogated)
    - A token-authenticated request specifies the storage alias of the `inbox` bucket in question
-   - FIS gets the `FileUploads` matching the requested storage alias, then subtracts files for which it already has a finished `FileUploadReport`.
+   - FIS gets the `FileUploadReports` which match the requested storage alias and have `inspection_result=None`
-   - FIS returns the list of remaining `FileUploads`
+   - FIS returns the list of `FileUploads` corresponding to the `FileUploadReports`
 2. (`POST`) Accept a new file secret for deposition in the EKSS
    - A token-authenticated request carries an encrypted file secret and a file ID.
    - FIS finds the existing `FileUploadReport` in its database, raising an error if it doesn't find it.